sabo99/boilerplate-next14-hoc-recompose/README.md

     const b = 10; // ❌ Error: More than 1 empty line
     ```

-  - `comma-dangle`
+- **comma-dangle**

-    This rule enforces no trailing commas in your code (e.g., in object literals or function arguments).
+  - Enforces no trailing commas in your code.
+  - Example:
     ```ts
     // Correct (✅): No trailing commas
     const person = {